Model Robyn-Lee Jansen Burned In Horrific ‘Fire Queen’ Photo Shoot

 A photo shoot has turned into a disaster for a 22-year-old Canadian model.
 Robyn-Lee Jansen was set on fire and received burns across approximately 25 percent of her body after a photographer tried to create “fire-queen” images.

-The photo shoot took place on June 13 after the model and photographer connected via an online advertisement.
-According to CNN, the photo shoot took place in an abandoned warehouse and by a photographer believed to be reputable according to online reviews of their services.
+The photo shoot took place on June 13 after the model and photographer connected via an online advertisement on a modeling website.
+According to CNN, the photo shoot took place in an abandoned warehouse.
+Jansen states that the photographer was believed to be reputable according to reviews of their services by 18 other models who had been involved with them.

-In the advert, the photographer claimed to be wanting to create the fire queen shoot after successfully shooting a similar set previously.
-The photo shoot involved using a fire accelerant — believed to be liquid paraffin oil — behind her that would then be lit to create the flames surrounding the model.
+In the advert via the Model Mayhem website, the photographer claimed to be wanting to create the fire queen shoot.
+However, none of the models who verified the photographer had been involved in any similar stunts involving fire.
+Although, the photographer did assure Jansen that it was a safe procedure.

 “I was like, that’s cool, like that’s a cool concept,” she told CTV Vancouver.
 “It doesn’t look dangerous.”